Finding a lost Pet

 other cities you should also check with those shelters since animals are

-known to wonder some distance.
+known to wander some distance.
 Unless your animal was wearing a pet

 license when it arrived at the shelter, we cannot positively identity it